Design

 B.F.A. in Interior Design

-The Bachelor of Fine Arts in interior design prepares students for analyzing interior design problems, assessing existing conditions, researching and synthesizing solutions, visually and verbally presenting solutions, and reviewing the process for insights on future improvements, all with the goal of creating interior design solutions that support the safety, health and wellness of building users.
+The Bachelor of Fine Arts in interior design prepares students to analyze interior design problems, assess existing conditions, research and synthesize solutions, visually and verbally present solutions, and review the process for insights on future improvements, all to create interior design solutions that support the safety, health and wellness of building users.
 The program also teaches, among other things, computer-aided design, lighting, sustainable building design, design for special populations, and the history of interiors and architecture.
-The CIDA accredited interior design program is structured to provide students with complete exposure to residential and commercial interior design practice.
+The CIDA-accredited interior design program is structured to provide students with complete exposure to residential and commercial interior design practice.

 Contact Information